open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/overview.md

 Surveys is where you can create your survey and send it to others.
 Click [here](survey.md) to learn more about Surveys.

 ## Teams
 Here you will be able to create teams and communicate with them, offer courses, and organize members.
-Click [here](teams.md) to learn more about Teams
+Click [here](teams.md) to learn more about Teams.

 ## Meetups
 Meetups is where you can coordinate meetups by creating them, joining them and more!
 Click [here](meetup.md) to learn more about Meetups.